ziad0x0f/Wuzzuf-Job-Postings-Analysis-for-Data-Roles/readme.md

 df2 = df2[df2.roles.isin(values) == True]

 ```
-the next lines of code acheive the following:
+the next lines of code achieve the following:

 - extracting cities only from the location column
-- grouping giza divsions to giza governorate
+- grouping giza divisions to giza governorate
 - cleaning companies names
 - changing experience column from this (· 2 - 4 Yrs of Exp
 ) to this (2-4)